Costaspap/Getting-and-Cleaning-Data/Readme.md

 * Step 11: Extracts only the measurements on the mean and standard deviation for each measurement.
 * Step 12: Subsets the dataset based on the extracted measurements.
 * Step 13: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+I include the resulting dataset in this repository under the name Tidy_Dataset.txt